renproject/darknode-sol/docs/02-darknode-payments.md

 `changeCycle()` performs the following actions:

-* Snapshot the current token balances based off `shareSize` (the number of whitelisted darknodes last cycle).
+* Snapshot the current token balances based off `shareCount` (the number of whitelisted darknodes last cycle).
 This will allocate a share of reward for each of the whitelisted darknodes from last cycle.
 Newly whitelisted darknodes will not get a share.
 * Update the `currentCycle` and `previousCycle` variables.
-* Updates the `shareSize` to the current number of whitelisted darknodes.
+* Updates the `shareCount` to the current number of whitelisted darknodes.
 * Updates the list of registered tokens.
 Tokens pending registration will be registered and tokens pending deregistration will be deregistered.

 A few of these actions such as handling snapshotting of balances and registration of tokens, involve iterating through a list of `registeredTokens`.
 Tokens can be registered by calling the `registerToken()` function.
 Tokens can be deregistered using `deregisterToken()`.